tobua/epic-cli/README.md

 update
 ```

-Update current package versions to their latest release.
+Update current package dependency versions.
+This will update all versions with ranges to the latest version.
+Exactly specified versions or dist tags will be ignored.

 ```
 refresh